freemans13/teranode/docs/staging/operations/RunbookNotes.md

         - replicas: 0 - we want to have zero instances (1, 2, 3, 4, 5, 6, 7, 8, 9, 10)
         - role: propagation - only the pods with that role, run on those machines
         - tolerations --> ??
-        - image: REPO|IMAGE|TAG  (this will be the ubsv.run)
+        - image: REPO|IMAGE|TAG  (this will be the teranode.run)
         - command - command to run in the dockerimage, else it runs the default (entry point) -- and args on top of it
         -- resources - machine requirements (otherwise do not run it) (requests vs limits - sets a min and a max) -- readinessProbe -- is the pod ready to run?
         -- livenessProbe -- is the pod alive?
-In our case, we use both the same (health checks) we can test this by doing curl http://m1.scaling.ubsv.dev:9091/health -- volumeMounts - we can mount volumes. there is a claimName, which links to the type -- like for example "claimName: luster-pvc" will go to luster-pvc.yaml which is an example of persistence storage.
+In our case, we use both the same (health checks) we can test this by doing curl http://m1.scaling.teranode.dev:9091/health -- volumeMounts - we can mount volumes. there is a claimName, which links to the type -- like for example "claimName: luster-pvc" will go to luster-pvc.yaml which is an example of persistence storage.
 Here we can define sizes, and so forth.
         --